-A. COMPANY LAW
+(A) COMPANY LAW

 - 1. Types of companies and corporate personality - 2.
 Veil of incorporation - 3.
 Formation and registration procedures - 4.
-Memorandum and articles of association - 5.
+Constitution of a company - 5.
 Share capital, maintenance of capital, reduction of capital, share buyback and dividends - 6.
-Appointment, removal and compensation of directors - 7.
+Appointment, disqualification, resignation, removal and compensation of directors - 7.
 Statutory duties, common law duties and powers of directors - 8.
-Company meetings and rules for meetings - 9.
-Company secretaries qualification, duties and liabilities - 10.
+Company meetings - 9.
+Company secretaries and auditors qualification, duties and liabilities - 10.
 Reconstructions, mergers and take-overs - 11.
 Liquidation

-B. BUSINESS LAW
+(B) BUSINESS LAW

-- 1. Law of Contract - 2.
+- Law of Contract - 2.
 Negotiable instruments bills of exchange and cheque - 3.
 Laws relating to agency, sale of goods and hire purchase - 4.
 Formation procedures of business organizations i.e. sole proprietorships, partnerships and limited liability partnerships (other than limited companies)